Posted: Sat Nov 12, 2005 4:57 pm Post subject: Health and Healing

 How is Alzheimer’s disease treated?

 My mom is on medications, but I'm not exactly sure what they are giving her now.
 There are certain medications I don't want her to have because of the side effects.
 They also do play therapy with the Alzheimer's patients.
 They have one room that has been made into a playhouse.
-Mom spends quite a bit of time in there just playing in the play kitchen and playing with the the writer of this post is stupid.
+Mom spends quite a bit of time in there just playing in the play kitchen and playing with the dolls.
 The staff will do play activities with them, like tossing a balloon back and forth or kicking a ball around on the floor with their feet.
 These activities help with their motor development.